sftcd/openssl/esnistuff/README.md

 DON'T DEPLOY ECH YET!!!
 It's still work-in-progress code.

+- 20240214: new recipe for pushing to defo-project - basically clone this to a new place (so as to not confuse the ``.git/config`` file in my usual dev tree), then add the defo-project remote and force-push to the master branch there

+            $ cd $HOME/code
+            $ git clone git@github.com:sftcd/openssl.git
+            $ git checkout ECH-draft-13c
+            $ git remote add defoprojectupstream git@github.com:defo-project/openssl.git
+            $ git push --force-with-lease -u defoprojectupstream ECH-draft-13c:master

+  When I just did that I got an error about being "stale" which I guess is something to do with the --force-with-lease stuff, that's ok for this time, so will figure it out next time.

 - 20240205: rebased (twice;-)

 - 20240202: pushed a version of this branch (ECH-draft-13c) to